Anshul-Sharma01/Trips-and-Memories/Readme.md

 - **Trip Journals** 📖
   - Users can create trip journals to document their trips.
   - Multiple contributors can be invited to add entries, enriching the journal with various perspectives.
+  - Users can generate AI-generated stories based on the trip journal title and description.

 - **Friend Workflow** 👥
   - Users can create a friend list and accept friend requests from others.
   - Friends can be added as contributors to trip journals, facilitating collaboration on shared travel experiences.

 ## Project Status 🚧
+- The backend development is currently completed, including user authentication, time capsule creation, memories management, bucket list management, trip journals, and AI-generated stories.
-- Currently, the backend development is ongoing, and the frontend has not yet started.
+- The frontend development has not yet started.

 ## Technologies Used 💻
 - **Database:** MongoDB for data storage.